-Table (1) reveals the chemical constitutes of dried watermelon pulp and its rind .
+Table 1 reveals the chemical constituents of dried watermelon pulp and its rind.
 The table presents the results indicating that the moisture, dietary fiber, carbohydrate, and total calorie contents of dried watermelon pulp were significantly greater than those found in the watermelon rind.
 Conversely, the protein, fat, and ash contents of the rind were significantly higher in comparison to those of the pulp powder.
-In the same table , the content of all tested minerals in the watermelon rind (WR) were significantly higher than that pulp, except for the content of iron and potassium.

-The dry weight percentages of ash, fat, and protein in WR were determined by Al-Sayed and Ahmed (2013) to be 11.17%, 2.44, and 13.09 percent, respectively.
+In the same table, the content of all tested minerals in the watermelon rind (WR) was significantly higher than that of the pulp, except for the content of iron and potassium.
+The dry weight percentages of ash, fat, and protein in WR were determined by Al-Sayed and Ahmed (2013) to be 11.17%, 2.44 %, and 13.09%, respectively.
 The fiber content of watermelon rind, as determined by dry weight, surpasses that of sample pulp.
-Consequently, the health benefits associated with fiber food consumption have been the subject of the most extensive research.(Malkki, 2001).
+Consequently, the health benefits associated with fiber food consumption have been the subject of the most extensive research (Malkki, 2001).
 According to Abu-Hiamed (2017), watermelon rinds contained 10.61% moisture, 13.09% ash, 2.44% fat, 11.17% protein, and 56.00% total carbohydrates.
 These percentages indicate that watermelon rinds have the potential to be utilized as dietary materials to treat various diseases.
 The K content within the flesh and rind of watermelon fruits is significantly elevated in comparison to that of other minerals.
 The concentration of the minerals under investigation in this study was found to be greater in the rind than in the sample pulp(Huang et al. 2016).
-The chemical parameters of WR minerals were determined by Gladvin et al. (2017) to be 254.25 mg of calcium, 268.28 mg of phosphorous, 345.48 mg of magnesium, and 12.76 mg of iron, in that order.
+In the study conducted by Gladvin et al. (2017), the chemical parameters of WR minerals have been, in order, 254.25 mg of calcium, 268.28 mg of phosphorous, 345.48 mg of magnesium, and 12.76 mg of iron.